 - a fixed penalty notice – giving them the option to pay a fixed penalty of £150 or £250 (depending on the offence) rather than have a conviction

-- a rent stopping order (RSO) – stopping rent being paid by the tenant for a period
+- a rent stopping order (RSO) – stopping rent being paid by the contract-holder for a period

 - a rent repayment order (RRO)– requiring them to repay any rent, housing benefit or universal credit received for a period.